IliaPoretski/recruiting-exercises/inventory-allocator/src/README.md

 ###### `InventoryAllocatorManualInput.txt`
 File to input your own test cases.
 String must be surronged by single or double quotes.

-An example input is provided.
+An example input is provided in the file.

 **File Format**

 Line 1: number of test cases

 Line 2: order

 Line 3: warehouse inventory

 Line 4: expected output

 Repeat lines 2-4 based on number of test cases